 A: When I browsed the RTC website, I was reading through the storytelling ideas, and something stopped me in my tracks.
-I read the words “book coach,” and because I was and feel like I still am an athlete, I was drawn to having a team and having someone coaching me through the process.
+I read the words “book coach,” and because I was and feel like I still am an athlete, I was drawn to having a team and having someone coaching me through the book writing process.

 But even though I liked the idea of being coached, my impression at the beginning and how I felt was nervousness.
 I was nervous about handing over my story.
 I was worried because I wanted to make sure I was still involved in the process.
 I really didn’t want someone else to write this book for me—I was afraid I would get left out.

 But man, as far as my impression changing . . .
 I have found this team idea to be incredibly beautiful.
 In fact, I have laughed a few times over the fact that I have loved the RTC name because it’s a “round table.”
 And I felt like just that—I had a seat at that table.